List of tallest buildings in Kolkata

-This list of tallest buildings in Kolkata enumerates High-rise buildings and Skyscrapers in Kolkata.
-Currently Kolkata is home to around 800 completed high-rise buildings, and many more high-rise buildings are under construction.
-The 42 which was completed in 2019 is currently the tallest building in Kolkata with a height of 260 m consisting of 65 floors.
+This list of tallest buildings in Kolkata enumerates high-rise buildings and skyscrapers in Kolkata and its metropolitan area.
+Kolkata is currently home to around 14 skyscrapers and more than 1,500 completed high-rise buildings, and many more high-rise buildings are under construction.
+The 42, which was completed in 2019, is currently the tallest building in Kolkata and the tallest completed building in India outside of Mumbai, with a height of 260 m consisting of 65 floors.